 Note to commenters – please note the document item template changes in 6.3.1.D.1 and provide comments.

 A content creator is grouped with a reconciliation agent.
 However, it is not clearly documented how or if the reconciliation Agent has to be grouped with other actors.

+C-CDA and the use of this profile?
+Remains an open issue.

 Closed Issues